darshanshiva8431/nasaspaceapp/README.md

  - Waste management
  - Types of greenhouse gas calculators
 1. **Individual check**:
-*for buildings to estimate greenhouse gas emissions.
+-for buildings to estimate greenhouse gas emissions.
 Prepare recommendations for life changes.
 2. **Business analyst**:
-*Helps companies assess emissions from operations and supply chains.
+-Helps companies assess emissions from operations and supply chains.
 Focus on the confirmation frame.
 3. **Support Sectors**:
-*Good for industries like agriculture, construction and transportation.
+-Good for industries like agriculture, construction and transportation.
 4. **National and Regional Guidelines**:
-*Used by government and non-governmental organizations for policy development and compliance.
+-Used by government and non-governmental organizations for policy development and compliance.
 ### Conclusion:
 1. **Combining knowledge and action** : GHG calculations allow users to reduce their carbon footprint.
 2. **sustainability Guide**: Essential tools to guide sustainability efforts in all areas.